kevinhubbard/kevinjr.net/README.md

 # Portfolio

-My portfolio/blog was made using Node, Express, Handlebars and MongoDb.
+My portfolio/blog was made using Node, Express, Handlebars and MySQL.
 Follows the MVC architecture.